Travelgate/documentation/kb/faqs/glossary.md

 A testing environment to experiment with APIs and queries.

 - **Plugin**
-A software component adding specific features to the system..
+A software component adding specific features to the system.

 - **Price**
 The cost for a service, influenced by factors like room type or season.

 - **Profile**
-User or system settings customizing TravelgateX interactions.
+Customizable representation of a company within the Partner Network Directory.

 - **Provider**
-An entity that supplies travel products or services available on the platform.
+An entity that supplies travel products or services available on the Platform.

 - **Pull Connection**
 Connection where data is retrieved on demand.
 TravelgateX retrieves (pulls) data from a supplier as needed.